DecentralizedDan/DecentralizedDan/README.md

-👋 Hi, I’m @DecentralizedDan .
-I'm Interlock's product manager.
-My approach is informed by six years as a frontend and full stack engineer in the cybersecurity space.
+👋 Hi, I’m @DecentralizedDan.
+I'm [Interlock's](https://www.interlock.network/) product manager.
+This is my first PM role, so my approach is deeply informed by my six years of experience as a frontend and full stack engineer in the cybersecurity space.
+I'd like to think this makes me better at writing tickets and communicating with the awesome developers at Interlock.
+In other words...

 ![image](https://user-images.githubusercontent.com/100495150/189968416-405e1fe2-4377-4f82-a980-2db582a985bf.png)

-👀 I’m interested in reading: About engineering, design, leadership, and literature, as well as graphic novels of all kinds.
+👀 I love to read about: Engineering, design, leadership, and literature, as well as graphic novels of all kinds.

 ![dan_books](https://user-images.githubusercontent.com/100495150/189975530-d65ec610-9637-45b6-b500-36c6ed186da4.jpg)